piotrku91/ParamPart/README.md

 **String RawRead()** - Read String from Serial and store in tmpnewLine variable.
 (No interpreting)

-**void ReadDone(bool RtnMsg = true, String ParamRtn = "OK", String Rtn = "artn")** - Set ReadFlag as true, and create some return message (In this version it's going straight away to Serial)
+**void readDone(bool RtnMsg = true, String ParamRtn = "OK", String Rtn = "artn")** - Set ReadFlag as true, and create some return message (In this version it's going straight away to Serial)

 ## Main functions (ParamPart)

 **String Interpreter(void (*ptn_func_interpreter)(ParamPart &PP))**  - Checks syntax, and call function from pointer.
 But in this version function returns String with Flag about reaction process or nothing if everything is OK.
 (Reaction function)

-**void ReadDone(bool RtnMsg = true, String ParamRtn = "OK", String Rtn = "artn")** - Set ReadFlag as true, and create some return message (In this version function returns only string)
+**void readDone(bool RtnMsg = true, String ParamRtn = "OK", String Rtn = "artn")** - Set ReadFlag as true, and create some return message (In this version function returns only string)

 ## Main functions (both)